 - Salt – small amount goes a long way.
 I find it slightly bland without the salt, definitely don’t skip it

 - Sugar – The small amount will enhance the taste of the dressing, don’t worry it is not going to make the dressing sweet at all, but definitely don’t skip it

 You can play around with what vegetables you want to add.
 Avocado is normally what it use for Dynamite Roll, but cucumber is also a favorite option.
+I like switching with these two and sometimes I use both of them.
 You can also add carrots for added crunch and vibrant color.